Stanrenko/mrf_moco_media_v2/README.md

 ## Requirements

-After cloning the repository, one should create a conda environment using the requirements.txt.
+After cloning the repository, one should create a conda environment using the requirements.yml.
 ```
 conda env create --name <env> --file environment.yml
 conda activate <env>